Marilyn Manson lawsuit against ex Evan Rachel Wood gutted

-A California judge has thrown out key sections of Marilyn Manson’s lawsuit against his former fiancee, “Westworld” actor Evan Rachel Wood
+A California judge has thrown out key sections of Manson’s lawsuit against his former fiancée Evan Rachel Wood

+A California judge on Tuesday (9 May) threw out key sections of Marilyn Manson's lawsuit against his former fiancée Evan Rachel Wood.

 Beaudet’s ruling relied on California law meant to protect the free speech of defendants from being squelched by lawsuits.